microsoft/AirSim/README.md

 2. [Use the precompiled binaries](docs/use_precompiled.md)

 ## Linux
-Good news!
+Kerry Snyder has created [Docker container for AirSim](https://github.com/kersny/airsim_nvidia_docker)!
+If you are using Linux, give it a try.

 Several people have reported that they have been running in Linux as well as OSX successfully.
 Please check [conversations on Linux](https://github.com/microsoft/airsim/issues?utf8=%E2%9C%93&q=linux).
 You can find our experimental [Linux build instruction here](docs/linux_build.md).
-We are still in process of making this little bit nicer and release official Linux build soon!
-AirSim code is designed to be cross platform and we would love to make AirSim available on other platforms as well.
+Our official binary release for Ubuntu 16.04 is now just around the corner.

 # How to Use It